h2020-westlife-eu/virtualfolder/doc/integration-guide/link-component.md

 # Link component

-The File Picker component and Upload Dir Picker component sends a message containing an URL of the selected File or Directory using Javascript cross-origin communication feature[^1].
+The File Picker component and Upload Dir Picker component sends a message containing an URL of the selected File or Directory using cross-document messaging API[^1].
 The web page \(e.g.`myfilepicker.html`\) is hosted by \[yourweb\] and the following Javascript code is recommended to be added into it in order to receive a message from the components.

 ## Shared Script Code